techidaily/site-games-able/source/_posts/game-time-silence-concealing-your-gaming-discourse.md

  To be specific, the key aspects and limitations of Xbox's recording and reporting features for voice chat are as follows:

-* Unlike[capturing videos and screenshots on your Xbox Series X|S](https://www.makeuseof.com/capture-share-screenshots-videos-xbox-series-x/) , recording voice chat is not a social feature and is instead aimed at solely tackling toxic online behavior.
+* Unlike [capturing videos and screenshots on your Xbox Series X|S](https://www.makeuseof.com/capture-share-screenshots-videos-xbox-series-x/) , recording voice chat is not a social feature and is instead aimed at solely tackling toxic online behavior.
 * While your Xbox Series X|S does allow you to record voice chat, it does not allow you to record your party chat.
 The only recordable online voice chats are those found inside in-game lobbies.
 * To protect other players' and your privacy, recording in-game voice chats will only record the most recent 60 seconds of audio and the audio will auto-delete after 24 hours.
 This way, you don't have to worry about someone documenting your conversations online.